JuliaDynamics/Agents.jl/docs/src/index.md

       - `kill_agent! -> remove_agent!`
       - `UnkillableABM -> UnremovableABM`
     - Several new API functions and functionality increase: `random_nearby_position, empty_nearby_position, randomwalk!, random_agent`.
     - We have created an objective, fully automated, extensive framework for comparing open source agent based modelling software.
 It shows that Agents.jl is routinely 100x faster than competing alternatives (MASON, NetLogo, Mesa).
-It also shows that models implemented in Agents.jl have significantly smaller and simpler code.
+It also shows that models implemented in Agents.jl have significantly smaller and simpler code than MASON or NetLogo.
 The repository is here: <https://github.com/JuliaDynamics/ABM_Framework_Comparisons>

-## Features
+## Highlights

+### Software quality

 * Free and open source.
-* Small learning carve due to intuitive design based on a modular space-agnostic function-based modelling implementation.
+* Small learning curve due to intuitive design based on a modular space-agnostic function-based modelling implementation.
 * The most performant ABM software versus other open source frameworks, routinely being 100x faster ([proof](https://github.com/JuliaDynamics/ABM_Framework_Comparisons))
 * User-created models typically have much smaller source code versus implementations in other open source ABM frameworks ([proof](https://github.com/JuliaDynamics/ABM_Framework_Comparisons))
 * High quality, extensive documentation featuring tutorials, example ABM implementations, an [extra zoo of ABM examples](https://juliadynamics.github.io/AgentsExampleZoo.jl/dev/), and integration examples with other Julia packages

+### Agent based modelling

 * Universal model structure where agents are identified by a unique id: [`AgentBasedModel`](@ref).
 * Extendable [API](@ref) that provides out of the box thousands of possible agent actions.
 * Support for many types of space: arbitrary graphs, regular grids, continuous space
-* Support for simulations on Open Street Maps including support for utilizing the road's max speed limit, finding neighboring agents/paths/destinations and pathfinding.
+* Support for simulations on Open Street Maps including support for utilizing the road's max speed limit, finding nearby agents/roads/destinations and pathfinding
-* Multi-agent support, for interactions between disparate agent species.
+* Multi-agent support, for interactions between disparate agent species
 * Scheduler interface (with default schedulers), making it easy to activate agents in a specific order (e.g. by the value of some property)
 * Automatic data collection in a `DataFrame` at desired intervals
 * Aggregating collected data during model evolution